ramvemireddy/azure-search-openai-demo/README.md

 ### FAQ

 <details><a id="compare-samples"></a>
-<summary>How does this sample compare to other Chat with Your Data samples?</summary>
+<summary>How does this sample compare to other Chat with BOS Data samples?</summary>

 Another popular repository for this use case is here: https://github.com/Microsoft/sample-app-aoai-chatGPT/